Flexibility and Convenience for Busy People

 Our instructors use Canvas for all online courses.

-Canvas is the course management system students use to access course materials, submit assignments, take tests and quizzes, participate in class discussions, and other activities as required by the instructor.
+Canvas is the learning management system students use to access course materials, submit assignments, take tests and quizzes, participate in class discussions, and other activities as required by the instructor.
 Instructors may use additional software and websites, depending on the course.

 Why take an online course?